francescarpi/buffon.nvim/README.md

 I have tried to organize the code in the best way I knew how, although it can surely be improved.
 Below I explain how it is structured:

 * lua: Project code
-    * buffers: Plugin core.
+    * api: Core folder.
 Functionalities related to managing the buffer list
     * keybindings: Registration of the different shortcuts to the plugin actions
     * actions: Buffon actions linked with the keybindings
     * config: Configuration management